microsoft/nni/docs/en_US/Installation.md

 # Installation of NNI

-Currently we support installation on Linux Mac & Windows.
+Currently we support installation on Linux, Mac and Windows.

 ## **Installation on Linux & Mac**